chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-30-2024-as-bullet-points/index.md

 ## Personal
 - I launched a [**new version** of this site](https://chriskirknielsen.com/blog/2024-redesign/) in April, with more themes and more fonts.
 Lots of fun with CSS!
 I think my favourite themes are Quill and Campfire.
 I have made myriad changes since launch; this is my [worry stone](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/).
 - I ran a **half-marathon** in May.
 My feet were obliterated.
 People run double this distance? (or more!)
 Absolutely unhinged, and incredibly impressive.
 I also noticed my running frequency has dramatically decreased this year… bad Chris, bad!
 - We moved to a **new apartment** in July.
-The landlady is nice and very responsive, unlike the previous place… and water doesn't leak from the ceiling during storms!
+The landlady is nice and very responsive, unlike the previous place… and water doesn’t leak from the ceiling during storms!
 - I gained the title of **"Uncle Chris"** twice more this year, though I sadly live very far from all my [niblings](https://en.wiktionary.org/wiki/nibling).
 - I **gave blood** and nearly passed out.
 I should give blood more often. (a decent new year resolution)